Are you practicing career management? Most of us think we are managing our careers, but let me ask you the following questions:

 - They SHOULD know that is what I want.
 Doesn’t everyone want the next title, project or large customer?

-Well Johnny, I wish I knew spoke up about your wishes because you are a strong performer and I am sure we could have put you on a plan to accomplish your goals.
+Well, Johnny, I wish you had spoken up about your wishes because you are a strong performer and I am sure we could have put you on a plan to accomplish your goals.
 I gotta’ say, I don’t like to try to salvage an exiting employee with more money, more opportunity or more projects because the employee rarely lasts more than 6 months.
 Once an employee has started to think about leaving, it can be tough to retain that employee long-term.
-It’s a “Once we sleep around on our significant-other and get caught hard to restore the faith” tough to retain way.
-It can work, but it is a high maintenance relationship built on the premise of “trust and verify”.
+It’s a “Once we sleep around on our significant other and get caught hard to restore the faith” tough to retain way.
+It can work, but it is a high-maintenance relationship built on the premise of “trust and verify”.